 As this is my third (and probably not last) post about spring, can you tell I’m just a wee bit excited about the changing of the seasons?
-To ease our body into spring, Greg and I are eating a variety of in-between dishes – light soups intermingled with vibrant salads, baked fish and eggs.
+To ease our body into spring, G and I are eating a variety of in-between dishes – light soups intermingled with vibrant salads, baked fish and eggs.
 This fennel and mango salad is a perfect in-between dish, with its balance of fall and summer produce and strong, fresh and piquant flavour.

 My mother would always look back on her life in Russia with a certain degree of sorrow.
 Though she missed her friends and childhood hangouts, her sadness did not stem from having left the country; instead, she was remorseful she had lived there for as long as she did.
 And the main reason for that was her Seasonal Affect Disorder.